As we have started introducing Shakespeare in our homeschool it has certainly made us question all of the periods in English literature.

 Greek legends were talked about, including Homer’s The Iliad and The Odyssey.
 This is a chaotic period of warrior princes, wandering sea traders, and fierce pirates.

-Check out our free Greek Gods family tree and coloring pages for even more on this period.
+Check out our free Greek Gods worksheets for even more on this period.

 II.
 CLASSICAL GREEK PERIOD (800-200 BCE)